 - Back in the day, we could schedule an occasional trip to a movie theatre or symphony presentation.

-- Now we might order in a concert to our room, light some candles at a bistro table and serve each other a homemade dinner while the kids play on screens.
+- Now we might order a concert in our room, light some candles at a bistro table, and serve each other a homemade dinner while the kids play on screens.

 Even getting outside to do a hike, cross country ski along the canal, or a walk in the neighbourhood just the two of you is so useful.